Global Flourishing Study

 The design of the GFS has benefited from extensive feedback from a globally diverse group of scholars.
 Preparation for the study began in 2018 with a core set of demographic, religious, and wellbeing questions.
 Scholars from diverse disciplines were then asked to help select the best items for numerous important constructs related to the potential constituents and causes of well-being.
 The entire set of questions was sent out to scholars around the world for feedback and refinement, and to help address potential translational and cross-cultural issues.
 Open feedback was then solicited over a period of several months, with over 130 scholars and respondents contributing comments and suggestions.
 Based on this feedback, a revised survey was developed and then further refined in collaboration with Gallup following translational, cognitive testing, and piloting work.
 A full report on the survey development process from Gallup is available and the final set of questions that will be used in the Global Flourishing Study can be found in Appendix 2 of that report (p.
 43-52).
 Some of the questions will be asked only at empanelment, and others will be asked every year.

 The study will include our own flourishing index assessment with twelve questions across six domains of human flourishing including happiness and life satisfaction, physical and mental health, meaning and purpose, character and virtue, close social relationships, and financial and material stability.
 But the wellbeing questions are not restricted to these twelve.
 Numerous others are included as well, along with questions on demographic and economic characteristics, religion and spirituality, health, behaviors, character, childhood experience and upbringing, personality, community and social support, and political and national context.
-Data collection will begin in the months ahead and we anticipate the first wave data collection to be complete in the latter part of 2022.
+The first wave of data is anticipated to be available summer 2023.

 Open Data Access